As Cheshire wedding photographers we are somewhat blessed with all the amazing wedding venues that Cheshire has to

 Hilltop Farm Weddings, ‘The Wedding Meadow’ on a working family farm in Woodford, a true blank canvas for your DIY Cheshire wedding.
 Harthill Weddings, weekend hire of this site gives you loads of scope for a great wedding weekend.
 Their modern barn is also licensed for wedding ceremonies and camping on site is also available, ideal for a Cheshire wedding festival!
 Cherry Orchard Lakes, a lakeside venue close to Delamere.
 Buddileigh Farm Wedding, on the Staffordshire Cheshire border, a marquee venue with some self catering accommodation on site also.
 Church Farm, with views over North Wales and the River Dee, another blank canvas venue for your rustic wedding imagination to go wild!
 Not far from the thick of it and great transport links to this farm not far from Warrington, Bellefields Farm offer blank canvas field hire DIY rustic wedding heaven, they have lots of wedding supplier friends to make your planning go smoothly and you get a tractor ride too – can’t say better then that!
-We’ve just shot here, for a perfect summer wedding reception and can’t recommend it enough – the staff were brilliant, friendly and helpful and there’s the option for adding camping/glamping too with a Bellefields farm breakfast :)
+We shot here in 2017, for a perfect summer wedding reception and can’t recommend it enough – the staff were brilliant, friendly and helpful and there’s the option for adding camping/glamping too with a Bellefields farm breakfast :) Greenheyes Farm near Middlewich is a working farm with rustic vibe a plenty, drop them a line to see what’s what, not too much info online….

 Classic hotel Cheshire weddings: